ADHD Coaching Room

 About Me and Why I Do This Work

-I’ve worked in a range of roles over the years, including spending many years working overseas, which gave me the freedom and fun I was looking for at the time.
-While those years weren’t about building a traditional career path, they taught me a lot about how important environment and lifestyle are when you’re living with ADHD.
+I’ve worked in lots of different roles over the years, including several spent overseas.
+Those years gave me the sense of freedom and fun I was looking for at the time.
+It wasn’t a traditional career path, but it taught me how much our environment and lifestyle can impact our wellbeing, especially when you’re living with ADHD.

-Transitioning into more structured roles later on was challenging, and it helped me see how much pressure adults with ADHD can feel to fit into expectations that don’t suit them.
-That experience now shapes the way I coach, helping others find approaches that fit their real lives, rather than forcing themselves into boxes that leave them burnt out.
+Moving into more structured roles later on was a real adjustment.
+It showed me how much pressure adults with ADHD can feel to fit into systems that don’t really suit them.
+That experience now shapes the way I coach, helping people find approaches that fit their lives, rather than trying to squeeze themselves into boxes that lead to burnout.

 Training & Qualifications That Support My Work